General terms and conditions for all Brain fellowships

 - It is anticipated that the Institution would pay the Fellow's salary on a monthly basis.
 The Guarantors of Brain will not meet the invoice from the Institution in connection with the Fellowship costs for the final quarter of the Fellowship until it has received the Fellow's final report.

 - The Fellow's salary will be at an appropriate point on a recognised UK or Irish University Scale or equivalent UK or Irish national pay or award structure which prescribes pay, superannuation, London Weighting (if appropriate), annual increments, on a nationally agreed basis.
 Pay "on-costs" would include the employer's share of UK or Irish National Insurance and superannuation contributions.
 The Fellow would be responsible for ensuring that arrangements have been made to cover his/her own UK or Irish National Insurance and superannuation contributions.
-The maximum award is £65,000 per annum, pro rata, inclusive of on-costs.
+The maximum award per annum, pro rata, inclusive of on-costs will be confirmed in the award.

 - Additional costs relating to travel, equipment and other expenses will not be paid.